mithun789/MacS-kde-arch-Linux/README.md

 1. Check the [FAQ](docs/FAQ.md)
 2. Search existing [Issues](https://github.com/mithun789/MacSonoma-kde/issues)
 3. Create a new issue if needed
-4. Visit the Arch Linux forums or KDE forums for additional support

 ---

-Made with ❤️ for the Arch Linux & KDE Community
+Made with ❤️ for the Arch Linux & KDE Plasma 6 Community